acumos/documentation/docs/user-guides/portal-user-guide.rst

 in ONAP is shown below:

     .. image:: images/portal/models_onapJourney.png
-       :width: 6.48819in
-       :height: 4.01597in

 Acumos Portal - For Modelers
 ============================

-The Acumos Portal is designed to enable Modelers to easily onboard, document, and package their AI models into reusable microservices.
+The Acumos Portal is designed to enable Modelers to easily on-board, document, and package their AI models into reusable microservices.

 A Modeler may test out the Acumos features in a personal